About Us

 *ESF board approves the opening of a Fidelity brokerage account for accepting charitable donations of stocks.

-• 2015 – *ESF is selected (for the fifth year) by the Great Nonprofits Organization as one of the 2015 top-rated health non-profits in America.
+*ESF is selected (for the fourth year) by the Great Nonprofits Organization as one of the 2014 top-rated health non-profits in America. - 2015 – *ESF is selected (for the fifth year) by the Great Nonprofits Organization as one of the 2015 top-rated health non-profits in America.

 *ESF submits a board approved grant request for a $50,000 community grant from the Tampa Bay Lightning Foundation.
 The Lightning approved the grant request.
 The Lightning honor Brittany Vanhook, ESF teen, with the 2015 Tampa Bay Lightning Community Heroes award.